Global Environmental Citizen Award: Award recipients

-In 2008, Kofi Annan and Alice Waters received the Award for their contributions to sustainable living and agricultural production.
-Kofi Annan has led the Millennium Ecosystem Assessment as Secretary-General of the United Nations, served as the President of the Global Humanitarian Forum and now serves as Chair of the Alliance for Africa's Green Revolution.
-Alice Waters, founder of Chez Panisse Foundation, has established an organic classroom, The Edible Schoolyard in Berkeley, California, providing a space for students of all ages to tend land, harvest their crops and prepare food fresh from the garden.
-As a chef, Waters has long advocated for sustainably produced local goods and empowerment of youth through educational food programs.
+In 2008, Kofi Annan and Alice Waters received the award for their contributions to sustainable living and agricultural production.
+Annan has led the Millennium Ecosystem Assessment as Secretary-General of the United Nations, served as the President of the Global Humanitarian Forum and now serves as Chair of the Alliance for Africa's Green Revolution.
+Waters, founder of Chez Panisse Foundation, has established an organic classroom, the Edible Schoolyard in Berkeley, California, providing a space for students of all ages to tend land, harvest their crops and prepare food fresh from the garden.
+As a chef, she has long advocated for sustainably produced local goods and empowerment of youth through educational food programs.